Admission Offer ChecklistPrior to acceptance:

 - Visit the OMSAS site to respond to your offer on their system using the new Secure Applicant Messaging Tool (SAM).
 In order to do this, please log on to your completed OMSAS application, using your IT number and password.
 Then, click on the appropriate link and follow the online instructions.
 You will receive a confirmation number via email, once you have submitted your response.
 After the response is processed, you will receive a second email, with another confirmation number.

 - Make an initial non-refundable payment of $1,050 with your acceptance.
 This will be applied toward your tutition fees and must be received within 1 week of your acceptance to ensure your place in our class.
 Payment information is available at http://www.queensu.ca/registrar/financials/HowToPay

 - Submit to OMSAS your final transcripts by June 30.
 Any candidate that does not meet the minimum number of required credits will have their admissions offer rescinded.

 Admissions Required Documents Checklist:

-Submit to the Queen’s School of Medicine Admissions Office as soon as possible the following:
+Submit to the Queen’s School of Medicine Admissions Office no later than August 1st.